Frequently asked questions

 6. The 'Verify by' button will appear, select it, enter details and verify.

-How do I cite NatureMapr media?
+How do I cite NatureMapr in the media or in research papers?

 If the author approves your request, images can be cited in the following format: